 Akin to viewing century-old suffragette banners in an archive, the viewer’s experience of these recreated messages—which Loeffler originally intended for city neighborhoods—is no doubt altered, deprived as they are of their original context.
 The sensation is perhaps similar to the disconnect one feels when seeing a doily, or, for that matter, the words “We are Ok”, both of which seem better suited to a gentile front parlor, pinned to an electrical pole on a city street.
 On further reflection, however, perhaps this is an underestimation bred by familiarity.
 How similar is this reaction to that of men who once questioned whether a woman had the intellectual capacity to vote, or, similarly, those individuals in power today who continue to dismiss the social and political concerns of large portions of the population still fighting for equal status?
 From this perspective, there should be no environment in which Loeffler’s messages should not feel right at home.

-This exhibition is the first iteration of a planned series of shows which focuses on the creative research of the University’s art and design faculty.
+"Carole Loeffler: Make What You Need" is the first iteration of a planned series of shows which focuses on the creative research of the University’s art and design faculty.
 Loeffler will give a lecture on October 1, 2018 at 4:30 PM in the University Commons Great Room.
 An opening reception will be held immediately afterward in the Rosedale Gallery.
 Light refreshments will be served.
 Both events are free and open to the public.

 The exhibition is curated by Matthew Borgen, and was made possible by a donation from Theresa and John Rollins.
 For more information about the exhibition, please contact Arcadia Exhibitions at (215) 517-2629 or email@example.com.